-1736 On November 30, four townships on the east bank of the Connecticut River
+1736 On November 30, four townships on the east bank of the Connecticut Rive

 1752 On February 10, Benning Wentworth, New Hampshire Colonial Governor,

-1761 On November 15 or 25, Moses Smith and his son-in-law William Thomas and their families became the first settlers in Chesterfield.
-Smith built across & just north of the current Connecticut River boat landing; Thomas on the river on what is now the Ferry Road.
+1761 In November Moses Smith and his son-in-law William Thomas and their families became the first settlers in Chesterfield.
+Smith built across and just north of the current Connecticut River boat landing; Thomas built on the river on what is now the Ferry Road.

 First saw-mill built by John Snow & Moses Smith on Catsbane Brook.

-First boards sawed were laid down for a dance floor and a dance was held.
+First boards sawed were laid for a dance floor...and a dance was held.

 1767 Census shows 365 inhabitants

 First recorded town meeting.
-Raised funds to run town, hire schooling and preaching.
+Raised funds to run town, hire a teacher.

 1770 Meetinghouse erected.

-1772 Philip Embury, Methodist Pastor, came from Albany to preach to a group at James
+1772 Philip Embury, Methodist Pastor, came from Albany to preach at

 Robertson’s Farm on Christian Street (now Poocham Rd.)

-proceedings of the British fleets and armies against the United American Colonies”.
+hostile proceedings of the British fleets and armies against the

-1777 Battle of Bennington; many C. men responded; cannon fire heard in Chesterfield.
+1777 Battle of Bennington; many C. men responded; cannon fire heard.

 1786 Lower Ferry on the Connecticut chartered to William Thomas.